 - Even worse for the behaviorist approach is that it predicts that children should actually respond positively to correction of their utterances.
-But there is good evidence to the contrary: children typically resist correction of their language. - Consider a couple of famous anecdotal childparent exchanges:
+But there is good evidence to the contrary: children typically resist correction of their language. - Let's look at a couple of famous anecdotal child-parent exchanges: